Akachain/bubbletea/README.md

 | Containers         | Summary of all Containers                              |
 | Jobs               | Summary of Jobs                                        |
 | Blockchain Metrics | Customized AKC metrics from DAPP to the blockchain     |

+## How-to-use

+1. On Grafana, create Prometheus data source
+2. Create a new Grafana dashboard by import the content of `model.json`